apace100/origins-docs/docs/power_types/freeze.md

     }
 }
 ```
-Freezes the player if the player in question is in a biome that snows.
+Freezes the entity that has the power if the entity is in a biome that snows.